 What should I tell my child about the appointment?
 Will it hurt?

 Tell the child he or she is going to have a check-up of their entire body to make sure everything is healthy.
 We try to make the exam a positive experience.
 For young girls, there is no “internal exam” as for an adult woman.
 Even for teens this is rarely needed.
-Very rarely, a child is upset during the exam.
-If this happens, we may need a second appointment to complete the exam.
+We tell children before the exam, to let us know if something bothers them so we can stop.
 We never force children.
 We believe the child should have a say in what happens to his or her body.
-We tell children to let us know if something bothers them so we can stop.
-A child will often sense the adult’s mood or worries.
+Keep in mind, a child will often sense the adult’s mood or worries.
+It is important for you to remain calm during exam.
+This will help your child to be calmer.
+Our doctors, nurse practitioners, nurses, and child life specialists are very good in making children feel at home in our clinic.
+But, very rarely, a child may be upset during the exam.
+If this happens, we may need a second appointment to complete the exam.
 Call us if you have concerns.

 How long should it take?

-The exam is short, but the whole appointment can last one to two hours.
+The exam is short, but the whole appointment can last two to three hours.

 What will the exam show?